 Only a combination of all three factors gives a stable positive result, which most traders strive for.
 If we have repeatedly spoken about the first two sides, the Money-management has not yet been mentioned.
 So what is it?

 Money management – is the collection of special techniques for the distribution of capital and its management in trading.
-Note that the most successful of them have been developed and tested by thousands of traders on the exchanges and Forex, so you don't have to invent anything, just use well-known information.
+Note that the most successful of them have been developed and tested by thousands of traders on the Forex, so you don't have to invent anything, just use well-known information.

 Money management techniques are simple and understandable to everyone, the main problem is not to succumb to greed and desires, but to systematically carry out the intended program.

 The benefits of money management in trading